 - 1. Spaces for a parking facility. - 2.
 Spaces for a transit facility or park and ride facility. - 3.
 Storage or display areas for vehicle sales. - 4.
 Employee carpool parking, when spaces are dedicated or reserved for that use. - 5.
 Fleet parking. - 6.
-Truck loading areas.

-B. Reductions to Minimum Parking Requirements
+Truck loading areas. - B. Reductions to Minimum Parking Requirements

 Applicants are allowed to utilize multiple reductions from Subsections 19.605.3.B.2-7, provided that the total reduction in required parking does not exceed 25% of the minimum quantity requirement listed in Table 19.605.1.
 The total reduction in required parking is increased to 30% in the Downtown Mixed Use Zone DMU.
-The total reduction in required parking is increased to 50% for affordable housing units as defined in Subsection 19.605.3.B.1 in conjunction with any other reduction in Subsection 19.605.3.B.
+The total reduction in required parking is increased to 50% for affordable housing units as defined in Subsection 19.605.3.B.8.
+Applicants may not utilize the reduction in Subsection 19.605.3.B.1 in conjunction with any other reduction in Subsection 19.605.3.B.